When we were shopping for houses our realtor said she had one with a pool in the backyard.

 We were kind of perplexed at the amount of concrete around the pool but had bigger fish to fry with the mirrored walls and red shag carpeting to tear up.

 Our house had been sold at auction and still had a lot of junk in it, including the home movies of the family who lived here before us.
-We were able to find a projector and one of the movies was of them Ballroom dancing in the backyard.
+We were able to find a pr

 Mystery solved.